On the Kodaira dimension of maximal orders: Introduction

 Recall that we use the term \emph{Kodaira dimension} to emphasize birational invariance and we use the term \emph{Iitaka dimension} to emphasize dependence on a particular choice of model.

 Note that many of our results on canonical rings and log canonical rings hold in situations where we do not have birational invariance and so apply to the Iitaka dimension.
 We note that the growth of canonical and log canonical rings are important invariants of canonical divisors and log-pairs on projective varieties.
 We also recall that, in the literature, these invariants are often referred to as Iitaka, Kodaira, or $\mathrm{D}$-dimensions, see~\cite{Iitaka:1971},~\cite{Laz}, and~\cite{Mori:1985} for instance.
 To place our results obtained here into their proper context, we mention that one source of motivation for what we do here is the joint work~\cite{Chan:Ingalls:2005} of the second author and Daniel Chan.

 In that work, the authors consider Brauer classes arising from function fields of algebraic surfaces.
 Using the Artin-Mumford sequence,~\cite{Artin:Mumford:1971}, the authors define ramification data and log pairs determined by such Brauer classes.
 Further, they establish a minimal model program for such pairs in dimension two.
 This has been extended to higher dimensions in~\cite{Chan:plus:10}, where b-divisors are applied to the birational geometry of orders.

-We should also mention that the idea of using log pairs, arising from ramification data, to study and Kodaira dimensions for maximal orders is not new, see~\cite[p.~574]{Chan:Kulkarni:2005}.
+We should also mention that the idea of using log pairs, arising from ramification data, to study classification questions for maximal orders is not new (\cite{Chan:Kulkarni2003}, \cite{Chan:Kulkarni:2005}, \cite{Chan:Ingalls:2005}).

-{\bf Acknowledgements.} The authors were respectively financially supported by an AARMS postdoctoral fellowship and an NSERC Discovery grant.
-The second author would like to thank Daniel Chan for useful conversations.